powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 If this looks familiar, don’t be surprised.
 It’s the same pattern as `context.Context.`

 The application my team was refactoring has all of its dependencies use and accept this `interface`.
-The `Config` is passed into a package into a `Setup` function, which is used to either pass dependencies into the package or load new values into the `Config`.
+The `Config` is passed into a package via a function typically called `Setup` , which is used to either pass dependencies into the package or load new values into the `Config`.
 Each dependency has predefined keys that get loaded into the `Config` via a signature of `func (foo.Config) foo.Config`.

 Once all packages in this application have been setup, any other package can call a function in one its dependent packages and voila — it all works, without having to pass along any dependencies as function parameters!